zhim57/portfolio-9-23-20/README.md

 ## Email
 zhim57@yahoo.com
 ## Contributing
-All instructors ,colleagues and people I meet.
-Knoledge and experience can come in all shape and sizes from each human interaction.
+All instructors, colleagues and people I meet.
+Knoledge and inspirations comes in all shape and sizes from each human interaction.
+Thank you All!

 ## License
 ![GitHub](https://img.shields.io/github/license/zhim57/portfolio-9-23-20)